Pre-conditions for distribution

 Marketing to professionals

-Any gifts or benefit received directly or indirectly which affects or is likely to affect a public officer’s impartiality, decision or performance of duties is deemed to be a gift regardless of its economic value (Article 15, Regulation on Ethical Principles for Public Officers and Implementation Procedure and Principles of Application (Official Gazette No.25785 of 13 April 2005)).
+Any kind of object or benefit received directly or indirectly which affects or is likely to affect a public officer’s impartiality, decision or performance of duties is deemed to be a gift regardless of its economic value (Article 15 of the Regulation on Ethical Principles for Public Officers and Implementation Procedure and Principles of Application (Official Gazette No.25785 of 13 April 2005)).
+However, books, magazines, articles, cassettes, calendars and CDs are not considered to be gifts.
 Greeting, farewell or celebration gifts, scholarships, travel, complimentary accommodation and gift checks received from the persons that have a business, service or benefit from the relationship with the related institution are considered to be gifts.
-Although these provisions are directly binding for the public officers, not for the companies, non-compliance may also have consequences for companies under anti-bribery provisions of the Penal Code as they can be used in the interpretation of constitutes bribery.
+Although these provisions are directly binding for the public officers, not for the companies, non-compliance may also have consequences for companies under anti-bribery provisions of the TPC as they can be used in the interpretation of constitutes bribery.

-Product promotion representatives (PPRs) can promote human medicinal products at public health institutions during working hours subject to the following rules:
+Product promotion representatives (PPRs) can promote human medicinal products at public health institutions during working hours subject to the following rules (Article 10, Promotion Regulation):

 Provision of hospitality